 Maintenance Systems

-The RCMS system can provide information to the Maintenance Department to enable speedy and efficient planning of equipment repair and a facility to control equipment for routine operation and fault finding.
+The RCMS system must provide information to the Maintenance Department to enable speedy and efficient planning of equipment repair and a facility to control equipment for routine operation and fault finding.
 Data can also be made available to plot trends in equipment performance in order to predict possible future failures.

 It is desirable therefore when planning a system that the requirements of both operations and maintenance are considered together.
 It is likely that different users will require visibility of different types of information and control access right requirements will not be uniform for all users.